bdelbosc/nuxeo-stacks/README.md

 - Netdata: for OS monitoring, though it is much better to install netdata directly on the host
 - Prometheus: an alternative to graphite monitoring
 - Jaeger: a Tracer for distributed tracing
+- Zipkin: an alternative Tracer for distributed tracing

 # Demo